rhdtownsend/gyre/doc/source/ref-guide/output-files/file-formats.rst

 TXT Format
 ----------

-GYRE's TXT-format files adhere to the following conventions:
+TXT-format files adhere to the following conventions:

 * The first three lines contain the scalar data: